ekourkchi/IDL_photometry/README.md

   * dotted yellow ellipses: The annulus that is not used for background estimations (when background regions are in use)
   * orange circles: Already Masked point sources
   * green circles: new selected point sources
-  * [[span(style=color: #43BFC7	, '''Thick dashed sky blue open regions''' )]]: These are the optional regions to measure the background value.
+  * *Thick dashed sky blue open regions*: These are the optional regions to measure the background value.
 When they are defined, the elliptical annulus turns into yellow.
-  * [[span(style=color: #E2A76F	, '''Dash-dotted peach-color open region''' )]]: If defined '(menu > SExtractor > Use-Mask)', SExtractor only uses this area for measurements.
+  * *Dash-dotted peach-color open region*: If defined `(Menu > SExtractor > Use-Mask)`, SExtractor only uses this area for measurements.
 It is useful when half of the image is missing and only the area around the galaxy is useful.
-  * [[span(style=color: #4AA02C	, '''Dash-dotted green open region''' )]]: If defined '(menu > SExtractor > Force-Mask)', SExtractor does not filter this area for measurements.
+  * *Dash-dotted green open region*: If defined `(Menu > SExtractor > Force-Mask)`, SExtractor does not filter this area for measurements.
 It is useful for instance when a masked spike divides a galaxy into two halves.
 We do not want SExtractor fits a separate ellipse for each half.
-  * [[span(style=color: #008000, '''Green filled regions''' )]]: these are the masks used for all bands (i.e. common-masks)
+  * *Green filled regions*: these are the masks used for all bands (i.e. common-masks)
-  * [[span(style=color: #FF00FF	, '''Magenta  filled regions''' )]]: these are the masks used for each individual mask (i.e. band-masks)
+  * *Magenta  filled regions*: these are the masks used for each individual mask (i.e. band-masks)

  * **Notes:**
   * Background estimation regions are always blue